-You can make a complaint by letter or e-mail to the address below.
-Complaints can be received by any officer of the Commission, but ideally should be addressed directly to the Deputy Secretary to the Commission.
+5. You can make a complaint by letter or e-mail to the address below.
+Complaints can be received by any officer of the Commission, but ideally should be addressed directly to the Head Corporate Services.

-Boundary Commission for England

-35 Great Smith Street
+Boundary Commission for England 35 Great Smith Street London SW1P 3BQ

-London

-SW1P 3BQ Email: information@bcommengland.gsi.gov.uk
+Email: information@boundarycommissionengland.gov.uk

-You will be required to give your name and address, so that we can respond to your complaint: anonymous complaints will be kept on file but they will not be investigated.
+6. You will be required to give your name and address, so that we can respond to your complaint: anonymous complaints will be kept on file but they will not be investigated.

-Complaints should set out in detail both:
+7. Complaints should set out in detail both:

-- a) the nature of the issue that is the subject of the complaint (i.e. what happened and what you would have expected to have happened); and - b) what redress you are seeking if the complaint is upheld (NB: there will not be any offers of financial compensation).
+a) the nature of the issue that is the subject of the complaint (i.e. what happened and what you would have expected to have happened); and b) what redress you are seeking if the complaint is upheld (NB: there will not be any offers of financial compensation).

-Following receipt of a complaint, the Deputy Secretary to the Commission will log the details of the complaint and identify an appropriate individual within the organisation to investigate the complaint.
-Normally, the investigating officer will be the Deputy Secretary to the Commission, though another individual may be identified where - for example - the matter complained about involved the Deputy Secretary directly.
+8. Following receipt of a complaint, the Head of Corporate Services to the Commission will log the details of the complaint and identify an appropriate individual within the organisation to investigate the complaint.
+Normally, the investigating officer will be the Head of Corporate Services, though another individual may be identified where - for example - the matter complained about involved the Head of Corporate Services directly.